sellingcabohomes/blog.sellingcabo.homes/_posts/2025-08-14-Los-Cabos-Closing-Costs-2025-The-Hidden-Costs-That-Could-Derail-Your-Dream-(And-How-to-Budget-Like-a-Pro).md

 ## Why You Can Trust This Information

-As someone who's lived in Los Cabos for over 4 years and navigated the Mexican real estate system myself, I've seen firsthand how these closing costs surprise even locals.
+As someone who's lived in Los Cabos for over 4 years and <a href="/about/">navigated the Mexican real estate system myself</a>, I've seen firsthand how these closing costs surprise even locals.

 I've educated myself on Mexican property law, built relationships with the best notaries and lawyers, and helped buyers avoid costly mistakes.